jeffryRico/Googlemaps/README.md

-look for close places to the place serched made routes from one place to another and choose transport method choose as destination someplace close to the place serched mini map with the location from the place
+look for close places to the place serched made routes from one place to another and choose transport method choose as destination someplace close to the place serched mini map with the location of the place